Pyramid of Neferirkare: Mortuary temple

 The mortuary temple is located at the base of the pyramid's east face and is larger than typical for the period.
 Its inner temple and statue niches were built from stone, but much of the rest of the temple, including the court and entrance hall, was apparently hastily completed using mudbrick and wood which left large portions of the mortuary temple susceptible to erosion from rain and wind.
 This suggests that the temple was incomplete at Neferikare's death, with the remaining works completed by his successors Neferefre and Nyuserre.
 Consequently, the site was less aesthetically impressive, although its basic layout and features remained roughly analogous to Sahure's temple.
 Its enlarged size may be attributed to Nyuserre's decision to repurpose the partially built valley temple and causeway, for his complex.

 Layout of Neferirkare's mortuary temple.
 In order: (1) entry portico; (2) entry hall; (3) courtyard with (4) wooden columns; (5) transverse corridor; (6) storerooms, notable for the Abusir papyri found there; (7) inner temple; (8) columned corridor leading to (9) a passageway into the main courtyard.

 The temple was entered through a columned portico and entrance hall that terminated into a large columned courtyard.
 The columns of the hall and courtyard were made from wood arranged into the form of lotus stalks and buds.
-The courtyard was adorned with thirty-seven asymmetrically postioned columns.
+The courtyard was adorned with thirty-seven asymmetrically positioned columns.
 The archaeologist Herbert Ricke hypothesized that the columns near the altar may have been damaged by fire and removed, which is corroborated by a papyrus fragment from the temple archives.
 A low stepped ramp in the courtyard's west gave access to a transverse (north–south) corridor leading north to a separate smaller corridor with six wooden columns through which the open courtyard of the main pyramid could be accessed and south to the storerooms in which the Abusir papyri were discovered by graverobbers in the 1890s.
 Beyond the storerooms was a gate that served as another access point to the main pyramid's courtyard and also a second excavated south-western gate that led to Khentkaus II's complex.
 Finally, traversing across the transverse corridor led into the inner sanctuary or temple.